pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 You don't know who you are
 You're not you
 You're everyone else"
---Aaron Weiss (Cattail Down)
+--Aaron Weiss, *Cattail Down*

 "Looking down was the hungry crow
 'When the time is right I'll strike
 and condescend to the earth below
 and take whichever treat I'd like'"
---Aaron Weiss (The Fox, the Crow and the Cookie)
+--Aaron Weiss, *The Fox, the Crow and the Cookie*

 "Your subtle acclaimation's true
 best to give praise where praise is due
 every rook and jay in the corvidae's been raven about me too"
---Aaron Weiss (The Fox, the Crow and the Cookie)
+--Aaron Weiss, *The Fox, the Crow and the Cookie*

 "When letting all attachments go
 is the only prayer we know
 may it be so"
---Aaron Weiss (The, the Crow, and the Cookie)
+--Aaron Weiss, *The, the Crow, and the Cookie*

 "The Potato called from underground:
 You’ve got it all turned upside-down.